Matis19993/My_projects/README.md

 Those are my projects done during studies at WUT.
 The most of them were implemented in Python but I also have basic knowledge in C, C++.
 I have more than one year commercial experience in programming in Java.
+I have also accomplished Spring Cloud course and developed demonstrative website.